squalou/google-chat-linux/README.md

 See full [CHANGELOG](./CHANGELOG.md).

-5.14.1-1
+5.14.15-1

 * electron 14
-* support native filechooser instead of GTK only ! [see here](README.md/#support-native-filechooser)
+* support native filechooser instead of GTK only. [see here](README.md/#support-native-filechooser)

 5.12.14-1